A guide to tracing, consolidating and transferring your pensions

 How long does a pension transfer take?

-Unlike switching bank accounts, where there is a seven-day guarantee to switch providers, the requirement for completion of pension transfers is much longer (a statutory six months).
+Unlike switching bank accounts, where there is a seven-day guarantee to switch providers, the completion of pension transfers can take much longer.

-According to research carried out by the Financial Conduct Authority, the average pension transfer takes 16 days, however the length of time to complete a pension transfer can vary considerably on a case-by-case basis, as each transfer will depend on a number of variable factors.
+According to research carried out by Origo, which surveyed UK providers, the average pension transfer takes 14 days.
+However, the length of time to complete a pension transfer can vary considerably on a case-by-case basis, as each transfer will depend on a number of variable factors.

 Do I need a financial adviser to transfer a pension?